 Author talk with Michael Bennett

-It was also a chance to personally congratulate Bennett on his book.
-And to compliment him on the level detail provided about the lives of the trackers beyond their police and search and rescue work.
+It was also a chance to congratulate Bennett on his book.
+And compliment him on the detail provided about the lives of the trackers beyond their police and rescue work.
 Bennett’s modest response echoed his Acknowledgements in Pathfinders:

 First and foremost, I would like to thank all the Aboriginal families and descendants of trackers I have worked with over the past 15 years compiling the stories contained in this book.
 It would have been a much slimmer volume without their generous sharing of history.

 At the end of the evening talk, Bennett kindly signed my copy of Pathfinders.
-I’d like to borrow his words and say thanks to my son for giving me the book.
+And I’d like to borrow his words and thank my son for giving me the book.

 © 2021 Robert Fairhead